-Job outlook Independent Practice - Registered Nurse in Ontario
+Job prospects Independent Practice - Registered Nurse in Ontario

 Job opportunities for Registered nurses and registered psychiatric nurses (NOC 3012) are fair in Ontario over the next 3 years.
-This job outlook is also applicable to people working as an independent practice - registered nurse.
+These job prospects are also applicable to people working as an independent practice - registered nurse.

 Job opportunities in Ontario